-Travel Tips by Burleson Consulting
+Travel Tips by Donald Burleson

 Note: This web page is an internet literature review and

 There are many complains on the web about

 When you skip a port because of a foreseeable ship problem, the cruise ship

 personnel may attempt to force a settlement offer on you by placing money in

 your shipboard account Be warned, accepting this payment could ruining

 your chances for negotiating a better payout at the guest relations desk.